 Kristen Toohey, Cancer Council NSW

-From a young age, like many Aboriginal people, Munya has learned to work and live in two worlds.
-Her dream is to bring them closer together.
-One way of making that happen is through sharing what they have in common and moving forward together in mutual respect.
-Cultural awareness is an invaluable tool that can help in the process.
+Like many Aboriginal people, Munya has learned to work and live in two worlds.
+Her dream is to bring them closer together, and cultural awareness is an invaluable tool in the process.